amorist/awesome/README.md

 - [mlc-ai/mlc-llm](https://github.com/mlc-ai/mlc-llm) - Universal LLM Deployment Engine with ML Compilation
 - [AIGC-Audio/AudioGPT](https://github.com/AIGC-Audio/AudioGPT) - AudioGPT: Understanding and Generating Speech, Music, Sound, and Talking Head
 - [chuanqixu/anki-quick-ai](https://github.com/chuanqixu/anki-quick-ai) - Quick interaction with OpenAI in Anki.
+- [modal-labs/quillman](https://github.com/modal-labs/quillman) - A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
 - [bhaskatripathi/pdfGPT](https://github.com/bhaskatripathi/pdfGPT) - PDF GPT allows you to chat with the contents of your PDF file by using GPT capabilities.
 The most effective open source solution to turn your pdf files in a chatbot!
 - [NVIDIA/NeMo-Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) - NeMo Guardrails is an open-source toolkit for easily adding programmable guardrails to LLM-based conversational systems.
 - [OpenBMB/BMTools](https://github.com/OpenBMB/BMTools) - Tool Learning for Big Models, Open-Source Solutions of ChatGPT-Plugins